A7-ScAry/scary-bot/README.md

 ## Disclaimer

 ScAry Bot uses AI-generated responses.
-AI responses can occasionally be incomplete or inaccurate, so important information should be independently verified.
+AI responses may occasionally be incomplete, outdated, or inaccurate.
+Important information should be independently verified.

 ---